Primary sector businesses in Alert Level 3

 Businesses that can operate in Alert Level 3 include:

 - primary produce retailers (for example, greengrocers, fish mongers, and butchers).
-These retailers can have customers on premises.
+Sales of primary produce direct to consumers can be done by contactless delivery or pre-arranged contactless pick-up.
+These retailers can have customers on premises, but no browsing is permitted.
 Retail is also possible through delivery and non-contact collection of goods and prepared food at the door (including the doors of businesses located inside malls).
+Your business legally must be contactless.
+Your customers can pay online, over the phone, or in a contactless way.
 No consumption of food or drink is allowed by customers on premises.

-- floriculture including bulb and seed growing, harvesting, processing, and sales and exports (an exemption is required)
+- floriculture including bulb and seed growing, harvesting, processing, and sales and exports (an exemption to travel across Alert Level boundaries is required)

 - farm gate and cellar door sales – for delivery or contactless pick up only.